JuliaCollections/DataStructures.jl/README.rst

   Time: O(log *n*)

 ``regress(i)``
-  Argument `
+  Argument
   ``i`` is a token.
 This function returns the token  the previous entry in the container according to the sort order of the keys.
-If ``i`` indexes the first item, this routine returns the before-start index.
+If ``i`` indexes the first item, this routine returns the before-start token.
 It is an error to invoke this function if ``i`` is the before-start token.
-If ``i`` is the past-end token, then this routine returns the index of the last item in the sort order (i.e., the same index returned by the ``endof`` function).
+If ``i`` is the past-end token, then this routine returns the token of the last item in the sort order (i.e., the same token returned by the ``endof`` function).
   Time: O(log *n*)

 ``searchsortedfirst(m,k)``
   Argument ``m`` is a SortedDict and
   ``k`` is an element of the key type.
-This routine returns the token of the first item in the container whose key is greater than or equal to `k``.
+This routine returns the token of the first item in the container whose key is greater than or equal to ``k``.
 If there is no such key, then the past-end token is returned.
   Time: O(log *n*)